-(Î) the construction of staging and marshalling areas;

-(II) the planting of trees; and (III) the surveying of forest land;

-(iii) vehicles capable of transporting harvested trees;

-(iv) wood chippers; and
+- (1) the construction of staging and marshalling areas; - (II) the planting of trees; and (III) the surveying of forest land; - (iii) vehicles capable of transporting harvested - (iv) wood chippers; and mined by the Secretary.

-(v) any other appropriate equipment, as determined by the Secretary.
+(v) any other appropriate equipment, as deter-

-(2) FUND.-The term "Fund" means the Pest and Disease

-Revolving Loan Fund established by subsection (b).
+(2) FUND.-The term "Fund" means the Pest and Disease Revolving Loan Fund established by subsection (b).

-(3) ŠECRETARY.-The term "Secretary" means the Secretary of Agriculture, acting through the Deputy Chief of the State and Private Forestry organization.
+(3) SECRETARY.-The term "Secretary" means the Secretary means the Secretary retary of Agriculture, acting through the Deputy Chief of the State and Private Forestry organization.

-(b) ESTABLISHMENT OF FUND.-There is established in the Treasury of the United States a revolving fund, to be known as the "Pest and Disease Revolving Loan Fund", consisting of such amounts as are appropriated to the Fund under subsection (f).
+- (b) ESTABLISHMENT OF FUND.-There is established in the Treasury of the United States a revolving fund, to be known as the "Pest and Disease Revolving Loan Fund", consisting of such amounts as are appropriated to the Fund under subsection (f). - (c) Expenditures From Fund.-

-(c) EXPENDITURES FROM FUND.-

-- (1) IN GENERAL.-Subject to paragraph (2), on request by the Secretary, the Secretary of the Treasury shall transfer from the Fund to the Secretary such amounts as the Secretary determines are necessary to provide loans under subsection (e). - (2) ADMINISTRATIVE EXPENSES.-An amount not exceeding 10 percent of the amounts in the Fund shall be available for each fiscal year to pay the administrative expenses necessary to carry out this section.
+(1) IN GENERAL.-Subject to paragraph (2), on request by the Secretary, the Secretary of the Treasury shall transfer from the Fund to the Secretary such amounts as the Secretary determines are necessary to provide loans under subsection (e).

-(d) Transfers of Amounts.-

-- (1) IN GENERAL.-The amounts required to be transferred to the Fund under this section shall be transferred at least monthly from the general fund of the Treasury to the Fund on the basis of estimates made by the Secretary of the Treasury. - (2) ADJUSTMENTS.-Proper adjustment shall be made in amounts subsequently transferred to the extent prior estimates were in excess of or less than the amounts required to be transferred. - (e) Uses of Fund.- - (1) Loans.- - (A) In general.-The Secretary shall use amounts in the Fund to provide loans to eligible units of local government to finance purchases of authorized equipment to monitor, remove, dispose of, and replace infested trees that are located- - (i) on land under the jurisdiction of the eligible units of local government; and - (ii) within the borders of quarantine areas infested by plant pests.
+- (2) ADMINISTRATIVE EXPENSES.-An amount not exceeding 10 percent of the amounts in the Fund shall be available for each fiscal year to pay the administrative expenses necessary to carry out this section. - (d) Transfers of Amounts.- - (1) IN GENERAL.-The amounts required to be transferred to the Fund under this section shall be transferred at least monthly from the general fund of the Treasury to the Fund on the basis of estimates made by the Secretary of the Treasury. - (2) Adjustments.-Proper adjustment shall be made in amounts subsequently transferred to the extent prior estimates were in excess of or less than the amounts required to be transferred. - (e) Uses of Fund.- - (1) Loans. - (A) IN GENERAL.-The Secretary shall use amounts in the Fund to provide loans to eligible units of local government to finance purchases of authorized equipment to monitor, remove, dispose of, and replace infested trees that are located-